fleex-x/Compile-time-regex-matching/README.md

 ## Compile-time-regex-matching

-Developev compile-time-regex-matching using derivatives and C++ templates.
+Developed compile-time-regex-matching using derivatives and C++ templates.
 To run tests you just need to successfully compile project.
 Build project and run tests:

 ```